Find out which inline refrigerator filter we'd choose over all others in our big guide.

 The quality of the water that comes from our taps is never of a good quality no matter where you live and unless you are going to buy plastic bottles of mineral that harm the environment for the rest of your life, water filters are the only other viable option.
 There are plenty of these for you to choose from but in our opinion, the GE GXRTDR is easily one of the best refrigerator water filters around.

-Known for being able to effectively remove contaminants such as sediments and chlorine and is extremely easy to fit your water inline for your refrigerator or even as an under counter filter for your faucet, the GE GXRTDR has become a popular choice for many buyers on Amazon.
+Known for being able to effectively remove contaminants such as sediments and chlorine (read about other chlorine water filters) and is extremely easy to fit your water inline for your refrigerator or even as an under counter filter for your faucet, the GE GXRTDR has become a popular choice for many buyers on Amazon.

 Another great selling point is that you do not need to own a refrigerator that already has a built-in filtration as many others do.
 It can simply be connected to the ¼” water line whether to provide filtered and clean drinking water or ice cubes.